JulienRZ-Dev/jobshop/doc/src/entry-points.md

 Here the last line give the average `runtime` and `ecart` for each solver.

-**Tip:** When selecting instance to solve, you can only provide a prefix to instance name.
+**Tip:** When selecting instances to solve, you can only provide a prefix to instance name.
 All instances that start with this prefix will be selected.
+For instance running the program with the option `--instance la` will select all Lawrences instance (`la01` to `la40`).